bruce/esi/README.md

 Then:

 - Make sure any new modules/functions look like they're named correctly.
-Ff they're not, see the renaming functions in `ESI.Generator.Function`.
+If they're not, see the renaming functions in `ESI.Generator.Function`.
 - Update the `README.md` with the current ESI Swagger Specification version number in the code example.